dinguschan-owo/Helios/README.md

 ## ***`How To Use`***

-1. clone this repo, host on any site hoster (Netlify/Codepen/Render/CodeSandbox/Vercel/Heroku) and deploy the project.
+1. clone this repo, host on ANY site hoster, static or not, (Netlify/Render/CodeSandbox/Vercel/Heroku/etc.) and deploy the project.
-2. deploy and use
+2. deploy
+3. use freely!

 alternativly: